Peer Review Guidelines

 Demonstrate Rigor.
 Address significant issues comprehensively while maintaining a constructive tone.

-We recommend perusing these examples of exemplary peer reviews on ResearchHub
+We recommend perusing these examples of exceptional peer reviews on ResearchHub

 Receive Payment

 Conditions Peer reviews must meet all guidelines to qualify for payment.
-The top two highest quality reviews per paper, as determined by our editors, will receive payment.
+Up to two of the highest quality reviews per paper, as determined by our editors, will receive payment.
 All decisions by the editorial team on payments are final.

 Amount You will always receive $150 in ResearchCoin (RSC) at the time of distribution regardless of the price of RSC paid directly to your ResearchHub account.
 This is why you may see varying amounts of RSC per review.
 For example: